Shopping in Stockholm

 MOOD Stockholm opened in mars 2012 and has quickly achieved a status as the natural meeting spot, both for the stockholmers and for tourists from all over the world.
 In the vibrant and vivid environment you can shop, hangout and work during most hours of the day.
 MOOD Stockholm is quite simply a enjoyable and modern city within the city.

 Mall of Scandinavia

 Mall of Scandinavia opened in November 2015 and it is the second largest mall in the Nordic countries with around 174 stores, 41 restaurants and with Swedens very first IMAX Theatre with 500 seats.
 You will find the very best in fashion, sports and beauty, interior design and technology all under one roof here.
-Mall of Scandinavia is located near the Solna commuter rail station, only two stations from T-centralen in Stockholm City and approximately seven minutes from the Stockholm city centre.
-All stores are open from 10.00 until 9.00 every day of the week.
+Mall of Scandinavia is located near the Solna commuter rail station, only two stations from Stockholm Central Station (T-Centralen) in Stockholm City and approximately seven minutes from the Stockholm city centre.